-When thinking about buying a home, one of the smartest things you can do is to take the time to get your finances in order — even before you start looking at real estate.
+When thinking about buying a home, one of the smartest things you can do is get your finances in order — even before you start looking at real estate.

 That's because those initial steps (saving up for a down payment, strengthening your credit score) can streamline the process and position you for homebuying success.
 And there's a third step that is arguably just as essential: Getting a mortgage pre-approval from a lender can give you a sense of direction in your home search and a bit of an edge when it's time to actually submit an offer.

 Wondering what it takes to get one, and if it's truly worthwhile for you?
 Read on for a quick primer on the pre-approval.

 Essentially, a pre-approval letter is a document from a lender (a bank or financial company that lends money to borrowers when purchasing a home) stating how much money it is willing to lend to you to help pay for your home purchase.

 A pre-approval isn't a hard-and-fast guarantee that you'll be granted a loan (for that, you'll need to go through the full underwriting process), "but it's enough to give you a ballpark on how much you can expect to spend," says Dustin Fox, a real estate agent with Pearson Smith Realty in Ashburn, VA.
 "It's similar to how a landscaper or a general contractor might give you a free estimate on their work."

 In order to tell you how much you can afford to spend on a home, the lender will take a close look at the specifics of your financial situation — such as your income, assets, debt and credit history — to come up with what it considers the maximum loan amount for which you qualify.